metx0/sistema-horarios-gui/README.md

 # Get started
-Create a virtual environment if you wish
+Create a virtual environment if you wish.

 Install the dependencies listed in "requirements.txt":

 `pip install -r requirements.txt`